ezizull/tennet-gethired/readme.md

 # Backend Engineer - Asset Transaction API

 This is a backend API for an asset transaction service, built using Golang, GORM, Gin, MySQL, and Hexagonal Architecture.
-The API provides functionality for managing assets, transactions, and users.
+The API provides functionality for managing assets, wallet, transactions, and users.
 It is designed to be scalable, maintainable, and performant.

 ## Technologies Used